BodenmillerGroup/IMCDataAnalysis/publication/README.md

 To obtain more detailed installation instructions, please refer to the [steinbock documentation](https://bodenmillergroup.github.io/steinbock/latest/install-docker/).

+A shell script for automatic execution of the commands can be seen at [steinbock.sh](steinbock.sh).

 **4. Option A: Install R packages**

 The workflow highlights the use of a number of R packages.